Skip to content

 Share ideas and contacts for stories and publications, talk about matching your story with media outlets and occasionally have guest speakers.

-Our aim is to help you pitch your ideas to newspapers, magazines and websites.
-We are not a publishing platform and will not publish your stories, though in certain cases there may be an avenue through our partner organization, Re-Imagining America: Dayton, Ohio.
-Completing at least one story idea and pitching it to a news outlet before our last meeting is our main goal for you.
+Our aim is to help you pitch ideas to newspapers, magazines and websites.
+(We are not a publishing platform).
+Completing at least one story idea and pitching it to a news outlet before our final workshop in March is our main goal for you.

-No prior experience in journalism is necessary, but a curiosity about reporting and life in the Dayton area (meetings are currently open to residents of Greene, Miami, Montgomery and Preble counties) – as well as a commitment to attending the meetings – will help you get the most out of our program.
+No prior experience in journalism is necessary, but a curiosity about reporting and life in the Dayton area (meetings are currently open to residents of Greene, Miami, Montgomery and Preble counties) – as well as a commitment to attending all workshops – will help you get the most out of our program.

-Over the course of eight meetings (courses typically run from March-June and September-December), citizen correspondent can expect:
+Over the course of seven to eight meetings (courses typically run from November to March, with additional support offered thereafter to participants whose stories have been commissioned), citizen correspondent can expect:

 Mentoring in a host of journalism skills across key reporting streams (news and opinion writing, audio and photojournalism) by our experienced leadership team.